johnston9/shot-caller/TESTING.md

 <img src="documentation/readme-images/schededit2.png" width="50%">
 </h2>

-- User Case: Add a Next row with move or break info below a Schedule Scene.<br>
+- Use Case: Add a Next row with move or break info below a Schedule Scene.<br>

   1. Click on the three Dots edit icon to open the Edit/Delete mini menu and click Edit.<br>
   2. The Edit page opens with the fetched Schedule Scene info in the input boxes<br>